Introduction

 Your alternatives will be conditioned by the season in which you are staying in Cortina, but we personally recommend that you devote yourself to naturalistic activities.
 When you are in a mountain location, staying in contact with nature is the best thing you can do.

-In summer, spring and maybe also in fall, hiking is always a good idea.
+In summer, spring, and maybe also in fall, hiking is always a good idea.
 This is one of the most beautiful activities to do in the mountains, as it allows you to get completely in touch with nature.
-You can choose easy walks in the middle of greenery, or more challenging hikes.
+You can choose easy walks in the middle of greenery or more challenging hikes.
 The bravest can also go via ferrata or practice climbing.

 If you prefer to have a good hike but also satisfy your stomach, you might consider a trek with a mountain lodge as your destination.
 This way you can combine the pleasure of a hike with good food, indulging in a few treats without feeling too guilty.
-For more on this topic, we leave you with our article on the subject.

 Long Vacations in Cortina

 For nature lovers, spending a long time in Cortina will never be a problem.
 There are an endless number of places to visit and paths to walk.
-On the other hand, you may want to explore the surrounding valleys, to discover other interesting places to see near Cortina.
+On the other hand, you may want to explore the surrounding valleys to discover other interesting places to see near Cortina.

 Staying for an extended period of time increases the chances of running into bad weather.
 In case you have been unlucky, we can only recommend that you read the page below, where you can find some suggestions if you have to deal with bad weather.